zoran-cuckovic/QGIS-visibility-analysis/help_qgis2.md

 1\.
 Installation
 ----------------

-The plugin is installed as any other from the official QGIS repository (In QGIS go to _Plugins -> Manage and install_ ... ).
-Be sure to enable experimental versions if the latest plugin version is labelled as experimental.
+The plugin **cannot** be installed from the official QGIS repository (the QGIS 3 version is hosted there...); you will need to do a manual install.

-In case the usual install doesn't work, the plugin can be installed manually:
+1. Find the QGIS 2 version in the repository [branch QGIS-2](https://github.com/zoran-cuckovic/QGIS-visibility-analysis/tree/QGIS-2), and download the code.

-First you need to locate your QGIS plugins folder.
-On windows it would be `C:\users\username\.qgis2\python\plugins` and on Linux something like `~/home/.qgis2/python/plugins`. (do a file search for `.qgis2`)
+2. Locate your QGIS plugins folder.
+On Windows it would be `C:\users\username\.qgis2\python\plugins` and on Linux something like `~/home/.qgis2/python/plugins`. (do a file search for `.qgis2`)

-Plugin code can then be extracted in a new folder inside the plugins folder (you should name the folder ViewshedAnalysis).
+3. Plugin code can then be extracted in a new folder inside the plugins folder (you should name the folder ViewshedAnalysis).
 Take care that the code is not inside a subfolder - the folder structure should be like this:

 .qgis2\\python\\plugins
 ├─── \[some QGIS plugin folders...\]